Rumesh Buddika: Cricket career

 He represented Sri Lanka in the 2010 ICC Under-19 Cricket World Cup, which was held in New Zealand.

 Buddika, who played in the 2008 Under-23 tournament for Chilaw Marians, joined Ragama Cricket Club in 2009, with whom he reached the semi-finals of the same competition with their representative Under-23 team.
 Buddika made his List A debut in the Premier Limited Overs Tournament in 2009–10, against Colts.
-He later represented Tamil Union cricket club for few seasons, before moving to Galle Cricket Club in 2015/ 2016 season.
+He later represented Tamil Union cricket club for a few seasons, before moving to Galle Cricket Club in the 2015/ 2016 season.

 Rumesh has scored over 6000 first class runs including 16 hundreds.
 His career best performance is 239 not out for Tamil Union against Moors in 2014.
 He currently averages over 40 in first class cricket and is one of the most consistent performers in Sri Lankan club cricket.
 Rumesh Buddika also holds the Galle Cricket Club's record for the highest individual score by a batsman in first class cricket.

 In March 2018, he was named in Galle's squad for the 2017–18 Super Four Provincial Tournament.

 He was the leading run-scorer for Burgher Recreation Club in the 2018–19 Premier League Tournament, with 781 runs in nine matches.
 He is also a former captain of the Sri Lankan Development Emerging Team.